eat-sleep-code/watch-and-set-fire/README.md

 # Watch and Set Fire
 This Python-based service will watch a specific folder.
-When new or modified files are detected they will be upload to the specified bucket in Firebase Storage.
+When new or modified files are detected they will be uploaded to the specified bucket in Firebase Storage.

 ---
 ## Getting Started